ThomasLambProgramming/thomaslamb.dev/public/ProjectAssets/BezierCurves/BezierCurvesPreviewDescription.md

-I was interested in making more fluid motion and started to learn bezier curves.
+Small Bezier curve example to learn tooling and how bezier curves work for future projects